Objects in Salesforce

 Object Name

-A unique name is used to refer to the object when using the API.
+A unique name refers to the object when using the API.
 Use only alphanumeric characters and underscores.
 The name must begin with a letter and have no spaces.
 It cannot end with an underscore nor have two consecutive underscores.

 Description